 All HCV areas and Reserve areas are managed per this Policy.
-There is one HCVF3 Area in Wairarapa Estate.
+There is one HCVF3 Area in FEL's managed investment estate.

-The Manager contracts ecological consultants to identify HCVF 1 to 3 areas and the Managers identify HCV 4 to 6 with consultation with applicable stakeholders.
+The Manager contracts ecological consultants to identify HCVF 1 to 3 areas and the Managers identify.
 As forests are acquired into the estate, the new property is to be ecologically surveyed for HCV areas.

-Wairarapa Estate includes 1456 hectares of Reserve areas.
+FEL's managed investment estate includes 511 hectares of Reserve areas.
 All Reserve and HCV areas have been mapped and recorded with the Manager's GIS.